fe-feb23-Ctrl-Alt-Defeat/backend_react_phone_catalog/README.md

 /products?orderBy=year&orderDir=DESC

-6. To get products by their ids (for exapmle to get your cart or favorites) you should use /products and in body of request send object with ids property, which should be array of ids to get, for expample:
+6. To get products by their ids (for exapmle to get your cart or favorites) you should use /products?ids=1,2,3
-{
-    "ids": [1,5,10]
-}

-You should not use any query params